-In an aesthetically driven industry, beautiful imagery and polished marketing collateral such as brochures is a must.
+In an aesthetically driven industry, beautiful imagery and polished marketing collateral is a must.
 It is not enough to simply leave your business card.
 Ensure you are capturing high quality imagery of your work that can be repurposed for your website, social media and brochures.
 When you are quoting for a job, if you simply leave the vendor with a quote and nothing else, you are giving them no other choice than to focus solely on price.
 Show them what they will be getting for their money and why you are worth what you say you are.

 Get social!
 If you aren’t overly savvy with social media, then align yourself with someone that is.
-Social media is so incredibly important for a number of reasons.
-Firstly, people will look you up on social media (be that Instagram or Facebook) to determine your credibility.
-There’s no doubt about that.
-Use your social media as a gallery of your work, a portfolio if you will – which brings me back to why capturing beautiful imagery of your work is key.
+In an aesthetically driven industry, social media is so incredibly important.
+People use social media, particularly Instagram, as a way to determine the credibility of a business and also see the calibre of the work on offer.
+You can use your social media as a gallery of your work, a portfolio if you will – which brings me back to why capturing beautiful imagery of your work is key.

 Train yourself.
 As Founder and Principal Educator of the International Institute of Home Staging Naomi Findlay says, “The most successful property stylists and stagers make ongoing training and development a key priority throughout their career”.
 I also can’t stress the importance of spatial skills in this line of work.
 Knowing how to properly measure up a space and select furniture that is to scale and proportional is critical and will separate you as a professional.
 Property stylists are highly skilled curators of interior spaces with well-trained eyes for detail.
 You will need to stay abreast with the latest design trends and suppliers and know which styles best suit which target markets, while being able appeal to the widest possible audience – a skill set in itself!
 You will need to know how to emphasise a property’s attributes and minimise its low lights and have extensive knowledge of the real estate markets in which you operate.

-Love Amy + The Team
+Amy + The Team